ippontech/blog-usa/posts/snowflake-summit-2023-roundup.md

 ## Platform Improvements

 I know, I know.
 It seems like we're taking a bit of a left turn from talking about all of the new announcements to Snowflake and the data processing industry as a whole.
 Just as important as the new features released, are the platform improvements Snowflake has been working on.
-During Summit this year, Snowflake announced a slew of platform updates, including the publich launch of the Snowflake Performance Index, the expansion of the Search Optimization Service (SO), and the introduction of TOP-K analytics.
+During Summit this year, Snowflake announced a slew of platform updates, including the public launch of the Snowflake Performance Index, the expansion of the Search Optimization Service (SO), and the introduction of TOP-K analytics.

 I detail all of the new Platform Performance updates (here)[https://blog.ippon.tech/snowflake-summit-2023-replay-snowflakes-put-the-customer-first-policy-improving-customers-price-for-performance/]!